qlassiqa/qWorkflow/documentation/Documentation.md

 ```

 ####7. set_values(listofrecords, plistfile)
 Save a list of records to a specified plist.
-If the plist file doesn't exist, it will be created in the workflow's data folder.
+If the plist file doesn't exist, it will be created in the workflow's data folder, and if the plistfile parameter is `missing value` or an empty string, a default "settings.plist" file will be created.

 Each record must adhere to the following notation: